Petrie, Queensland: History

 Petrie is situated in the Yugarabul traditional Indigenous Australian country.

 Thomas Petrie established his homestead Murrumba on a bend on the Pine River in 1858.
 Tom Petrie was part of the Petrie family, who were the first free settlers in Queensland and who established their prominent construction business in 1840.
 Murrumba was an important stopping point on the route to the goldfields in Gympie.
 Tom Petrie subdivided a portion of his land to create the town, initially known as North Pine.

-On Sunday 6 July 1873 North Pine Presbyterian Church was officially opened by Reverend M. McGavin.
+On Sunday 6 July 1873, North Pine Presbyterian Church was officially opened by Reverend M. McGavin.

-North Pine River Provisional School opened on 22 April 1874.
-In 1879 it became Pine River North State School.
-In 1896 it was renamed North Pine State School.
-In 1956 it became Petrie State School.
+North Pine River Crossing Provisional School opened on 22 April 1874.
+As the students were located on both sides of the Pine River, the teacher would teach the students on the south side of the river in the morning and then row across the river to teach the students on the north side of the river in the afternoon.
+This arrangement continued until 1877, when a bridge was established at Sweeney's Reserve, allowing all students to attend on the north side of the river.
+In 1879, it was renamed Pine River North State School.
+In 1896, it was renamed North Pine State School.
+In 1956, it became Petrie State School.
+The original school building was renovated in 2010 and was heritage-listed in 2014.

 Harrison's Pocket Provisional School opened on 31 January 1876.
 On 18 February 1884 it became Harrison's Pocket State School.
 It closed in 1937.

-On Saturday 25 August 1888, Lady Musgrave (wife of Governor Musgrave) laid the foundation stone for St Thomas' Anglican church in North Pine.
-The church was officially opened on Friday 21 December 1888.

 North Pine School of Arts was built in 1889 and was officially opened on 28 January 1890 by Charles Powers, the Queensland Minister for Education.
 A special train was provided to bring visitors from Brisbane to attend the opening.
 The School of Arts has been used by the community over the years for many social and cultural activities purposes, including meetings, concerts, dances, movies, and as a library.

 The Phoenix Masonic Lodge founded in 1894.
-Since 1929 Phoenix Lodge has been meeting at the Petrie Masonic Centre in Whites Road.
+Since 1929, the Phoenix Lodge has been meeting at the Petrie Masonic Centre in Whites Road.